Zhangyc0/zhangyc0.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am Yunce Zhang [CN: 张云策], a first-year CE Ph.D at NEU.
 I obtained my bachelor's degree from Zhejiang University.
-Here is my [Resume](./Resume_YunceZhang.pdf)
+Here is my [Resume](./Resume_YunceZhang.pdf), and i also want to find a intern job to fill my blank of industy.

 I was fortunate to work with Prof. Fan Zhang at Zhejiang Univerisity with Dr.Cheng Wei and Dr.Qianmei Wu.